OSGeo/gdal/doc/source/tutorials/reprojecting_data.rst

 - **type: Projected** - this indicates that the CRS is a projected coordinate system, which uses a map projection to convert geographic coordinates
   (latitude and longitude) into planar coordinates (easting and northing).
-- **projection type: Popular Visualisation Pseudo-Mercator, Popular Visualisation Pseudo Mercator** - this shows both the projection conversion name and the EPSG method name.
+- **projection type: Popular Visualisation Pseudo Mercator** - this shows both the projection conversion name and method name.
+In this case the names are identical, but in some cases they may differ (e.g. the conversion name may be "UTM zone 33N" while the method is "Transverse Mercator").
-  They are identical here because the CRS uses the standard EPSG:1024 Web Mercator method, so both the conversion and method labels resolve to the same projection definition.
 - **units: metre** - the units of the projected coordinates are in metres, rather than degrees as in the original geographic CRS.
 - **Data axis to CRS axis mapping: 1,2** - this indicates that the data axis order matches the CRS axis order (X, Y).
 In contrast, the original geographic CRS (EPSG:4326) defines axes as (latitude, longitude), requiring a mapping of 2,1.